Ascension Via Christi St. Joseph and St. Francis NNU nurses strike

 WICHITA, Kan.
 (KSNW) — Nurses represented by the National Nurses Union at Ascension Via Christi St. Francis and St. Joseph are on strike Tuesday.

-“We had to do that because Ascension has refused to bargain in good faith and give us a contract,” RN at St. Joseph Whitney Steinike said.
+“We had to do that because Ascension has refused to bargain in good faith and give us a contract,” Whitney Steinike, a registered nurse at St. Joseph, said.

 Shelley Rader is an emergency room registered nurse at St. Francis and says they have been negotiating with the hospital since February.